Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/context-management.rst

 :meth:`.FixedPoint.__call__` allows properties to be assigned in the :pyref:`with statement <compound_stmts.html#with>` at the start of the context;
-this is called context preload.
+this is called context initialization.

 :meth:`.FixedPoint.__enter__` save off the current state of the :class:`.FixedPoint` and assigns the properties specified by